1. Research Coordination

 Rwanda Cooperation provides project implementation services as a result of bilateral agreements which Rwanda signs with foreign countries and institutions, or the interest arising from conducted advisory services and/or training operations at the end of which recipient institutions express the wish to emulate the Rwandan experience in their own countries

 Projects that were implemented in Rwanda in partnership with international development partners, and on which Rwanda has built localized know-how can also be exported to new funding recipient countries, through a tripartite agreement between the development partner, the recipient country, and Rwanda.
-For the recipient country, this bears the advantage of benefiting from already tested solutions and experts who have operated in similar local realities.
+For the recipient country, this bears the advantage of benefiting from already tested initiatives and experts who have operated in similar local realities.

 Examples include the roll-out of Revenue Collection Systems, the development of Public Finance Management Systems at the central and local levels, urbanization and rural settlement (urban planning, upgrading, city beautification, plastic bags ban management....), ICT, and more.

 Rwanda Cooperation conducts mobilization of development partners to finance operations, facilitates the sourcing of technicians from public or private Rwandan institutions with the necessary expertise to oversee the successful implementation of the projects, as well as the transfer of required knowledge to ensure the projects’ sustainability.